 ▶ Look again - They are in North India.
 Guess where the Bhojpuri tribe is from?
 Guess where this massive church planting movement has been happening.
 Guess where the 6 million new believers in the last 18 years has taken place.
-In the very birthplace of Buddhism and Hinduism.
-Isn't that amazing.
+In the very birthplace of Buddhism focused on reaching the future leaders who are studying at the leading universities.
+Today CCC is on 2000 campuses around the world with the motto, Reach the Campus Today - Reach the World Tomorrow.